Department of Mental Retardation

 The Department strives to provide services and programs in a fair and impartial manner.
 To achieve this the Department has developed strategies to nurture the development of a culturally diverse workforce, expand outreach efforts, and provide services and communications that are sensitive to the language and cultural preferences of individuals and families from diverse backgrounds.

 The Council on Developmental Disabilities is an independent entity, operating under the federal Developmental Disabilities Act (PL 106-402), composed of Governor-appointed members, and attached administratively to the Department of Mental Retardation.
 The mission of the Council is to promote full inclusion of all people with disabilities in community life.
-In 2002-2003, the Council budget was $655,066 for initiatives on the Americans with Disabilities Act and Olmstead implementation, Partners In Policymaking, a family conference, personal assistance, inclusive education, culturally appropriate supports, respite care, and self-advocacy with kids.
+In 2003-2004, the Council budget was $690,715 for initiatives on the Americans with Disabilities Act and Olmstead implementation, Partners In Policymaking, a family conference, personal assistance, inclusive education, inclusive child care, employment, culturally appropriate supports, respite care, social role valorization training and self-advocacy with kids.

-Pursuant to Public Act 01-154, the Department is still in the process of promulgating regulations to establish and implement DMR’s policies with respect to the placement and care of clients who may pose threats to others in the absence of appropriate supervision and security.
-The most recent action on these regulations is that they were rejected without prejudice for a second time at the Legislative Regulations Review Committee’s July 2003 meeting.
-Staff from DMR’s Legal and Government Affairs Division are currently responding to the Legislative Regulation Review Committee’s comments and plan to resubmit them at an upcoming meeting.
+Pursuant to Public Act 01-154, the Department promulgated regulations to establish and implement DMR’s policies with respect to the placement and care of clients who may pose threats to others in the absence of appropriate supervision and security.
+These regulations were approved with technical corrections and deletion by the Regulation Review Committee on September 23, 2003.
+Said regulations were filed with the Secretary of State and has an effective date of September 29, 2003.